john-ngeni/cpp_icp_platform/docs/architecture/governance-policy.md

 The cpf.nft ENS domain is not just a domain name - it's an **NFT** on Ethereum mainnet.
 Ownership of this NFT determines who can:
 - Update DNS records for cpf.nft
-- Create/modify subdomains (like authors.cpf.nft)
+- Create/modify subdomains (like governance.cpf.nft)
 - Transfer ownership to another wallet/address

 **Ownership Evolution:**